Bioconductor/Contributions/.github/ISSUE_TEMPLATE/issue_template.md

   _R_ or underlying software.

-- [ ] I understand it is my responsibility to maintain a valid, active email in the DESCRIPTION of my package.
+- [ ] I understand it is my responsibility to maintain a valid, active maintainer email in the DESCRIPTION of my package.
 This email should allow emails from noreply@bioconductor.org and BBS-noreply@bioconductor.org to allow automatic notifications from the Bioconductor team concerning my package.

 - [ ] I am familiar with the [Bioconductor code of conduct][7] and